 Two markers which had recently been identified were genetically linked to CF: one was a genetic variation in serum level of activity of the enzyme paraoxonase, and the other a restriction fragment length polymorphism (RFLP) identified with a randomly isolated DNA probe.
 These authors report that the genetic locus DOCRI-917 defined by the cloned DNA probe is located on chromosome 7.

 Robert G Knowlton in the Dept. of Human Genetics, Collaborative Research Inc. Lexington, Massachusetts.

 1986 Higgins CF, Hiles ID, Salmond GP, Gill DR, Downie JA, Evans IJ, Holland IB, Gray L, Buckel SD, Bell AW, et al. A family of related ATP-binding subunits coupled to many distinct biological processes in bacteria.
 Nature 1986; 323(6087):448-450.
 [PubMed]

-Prof Chris Higgins (figure 7) was the first to describe these ATP binding proteins which are of obvious relevance in CF. He was involved in work on the scientific aspects of CF during the Eighties and Nineties when at Oxford and Imperial College particularly during the early planning and execution of the gene therapy studies.
-Later he was involved in an advisory capacity to the Gene Therapy Consortium and CF Trust on the Scientific Advisory Committee until his appointment as Vice-Chancellor of Durham University.
+Prof Chris Higgins (fig. 7) was the first to describe these ATP binding proteins which are of obvious relevance in CF. He was involved in work on the scientific aspects of CF during the Eighties and Nineties when at Oxford and Imperial College particularly during the early planning and execution of the gene therapy studies.
+Later he was involved in an advisory capacity to the Gene Therapy Consortium and UK CF Trust on the Scientific Advisory Committee until his appointment as Vice-Chancellor of Durham University.

 1986 Frizzell RA, Rechkemmer G, Shoemaker RL.
 Altered regulation of airway epithelial cell chloride channels in cystic fibrosis.
 Science 1986; 233(4763):558-560.
 [PubMed]